orion3dgames/gridder-js/README.md

 - Really easy to use and customize
 - Expanding preview with details
 - Smooth Scrolling
+- Static Content / Dynamic (Fetch) Content

 ***

 ### ROADMAP
-- add the ability to load ajax content when clicking on a grid item
-- add more callbacks
 - add mobile responsive css / js (not sure how to do that yet)
+- add loading in the case of dynamic content
+- lazy loading images in expanded content

 ***